travis-perl/helpers/README.md

     generation process if it has heavy dependencies, such as Dist::Zilla, and testing is being done on a freshly built perl.

-    Makes a local::lib that is blank.
+    Makes a local::lib that symlinks to `${LOCAL_LIB_CACHE}-split`.
+If you give that as a cached directory, it will make your builds go faster.

     Defaults to true.